Asantae/Cluify/CasifyAPI/SEEDING.md

-# Casify Case Seeding Philosophy
+# Cluify Case Seeding Philosophy

-This document outlines the principles and definitions used when creating new cases for Casify.
+This document outlines the principles and definitions used when creating new cases for Cluify.
 Following these guidelines ensures a consistent and enjoyable experience for players.

 ## Case Components